 Read more: Top 10 Stalls at Tekka Market

-We can’t wait to see your kids dressed up in traditional Indian clothing this Deepavali – tag us in your IG won’t you?
+We can’t wait to see your kids dressed up in traditional Indian dress this Deepavali – tag us on IG, won’t you?